Spectrumistic/StarDetection/README.md

 A maven assembly plug-in included in this project can produce a jar file by running the `install` command in the maven lifecycle.
 ## Additional Work done
 The project also contains an algorithm that works on static graphs, utilizing the dataset library and simple execution environment, and detects strict star topologies.
 It is located in
 `starDetectionTest.java`.
 In contrast, the `StreamEnv_lessStrictStarDetectionTest.java` uses a stream environment and utilizes streaming solutions.
+Also in the main class of this project there is a flatMap implementation called ExistingStar that performs the static persistent user star search.The parsing script used is also  inclused in the `resources/parseAllToCSV.py` file.

 ## Troubleshooting
 * If you are having issues related to kafka logs you can delete them without breaking anything by running `rm -rf /tmp/kafka-logs`